shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-05.md

 Then, we add the `float:` property so that everything is stacked from left to right.
 Finally, adding some `padding:` will create some space between each column.

-Next, we shoul add the following:
+Next, we need to think about how we can split our page into <i>rows</i>, too.
+We can create a class called `row` and apply it to any elements we want to separate into a new row.
+Then, in our CSS stylesheet, we should add the following:

 ```css
 .row::after {